 Photoshop Elements: How To Remove an Unwanted Object like A Zit, An Ex, or Other Unwanted Item From a Photo or Picture

-PhotoShop Element is a great tool, that does not cost a lot of money, but gives great capabilities such as deleting unwanted items in a photo, as well as just spicing up your picture giving a more professional quality.
+PhotoShop Element is a great tool, that does not cost a lot of money, but gives great capabilities such as deleting unwanted items in a photo, as well as just spicing up a photo giving it a more professional quality.
 In this case we are going to use the clone stamp.

 Starting the Fun!